 When you’re working hard to achieve your fitness goals with Crossfit, you want to know that you have accurate stats at your fingertips, especially when it comes to monitoring your heart rate.

 The Polar Vantage V uses Precision Prime sensor fusion technology to provide accurate heart rate reading.
-This allows you to train in your target heart rate zone, which is where the fat burning occurs.
+This allows you to train in your target fat-burning heart rate zone.
 Load Pro helps you monitor how strenuous the workout was, and which parts of the body were strained while exercising.

 Before jumping into your next workout, you can check to see how well your body has recovered from the last training session.
 You can also use the Nightly Recharge option with this watch, which will let you see how you recover from all your daily activities.

 You’ll be able to optimize your performance by using the analyzing tools in the Power Flow app.
 This will keep track of all your daily activity and HIIT workouts.
-You’ll also find the option for HIIT in the Power Flow App.
+You’ll also find the option for HIIT in the app.

 - Durable and lightweight